michaelmosmann/silk/index.md

 }
 {% endhighlight %}

 With Silk your code is no longer cluttered by annotations to guide the dependency injection.
 Everything is described in external pure Java declarations provided through a fluent interface.

+##Highlights

+### Application code stays independent
 Silk absolutely prevents your application code from getting dependent on the DI-framework and vigorously encourages the use of constructor injection so that your code works just as well autonomously.
-As a result an application design is driven that can be tested nicely selfcontained by unit tests without the complexity of frameworks.
+As a result an application design is driven that can be tested nicely selfcontained by unit tests without the complexity of a DI framework.

+### Pure Java
 Silks is a small flexible core that is easy to utilise and extend.
 It helps to decouple your application with elegance by providing a well-considered handful of techniques to modularise and configure your programs without conditional declarations.

+### Sequence of declaration is irrelevant
-Together with Silk's immutability this brings a functional nature to it wherein the sequence of declarations becomes irrelevant!
+Together with Silk's immutability the absence of conditions brings a functional nature to Silk wherein the sequence of declarations becomes irrelevant!
+ The implications of this are a huge simplification when considering the composition of your application.

+### Says NO to magic and pain
 Most of all Silk aims to allow easy long term development that comes with no surprises so it vehemently avoids any kind of _\*magic\*_ and guides you with helpful error messages.
 Above all it allows to consider small components separately whereby even large, highly configurable systems become manageable without pain.

+### Lightweight
 The absence of any further runtime dependencies and its slim footprint of 120K makes Silk a fine choice for small projects although at heart Silk is a graceful butterfly waiting to breathe life into huge applications.

+### No dependency cycles by concept + cross-functional programming
 Through its revolutionary service concept Silk decouples the application and prevents dependency cycles by concept.
 Further it allows to tackle cross-functional concerns with pure Java what avoids the complexity of conventional meta programming approaches.

-##Highlights

-### Pure Java
-### Application code stays independent
-### Sequence of declaration is irrelevant
-### No dependency cycles by concept with services